Florida Supreme Court

 Justice Leander J. Shaw, Jr.

-Retired Justice Leander J. Shaw, Jr., was born in Salem, Virginia, on September 6, 1930.
+Former Justice Leander J. Shaw, Jr., was born in Salem, Virginia, on September 6, 1930.
 His parents were Leander J. Shaw, retired dean of the Florida A&M University Graduate School in Tallahassee, and Margaret Shaw, retired teacher, Lylburn Downing High School in Lexington, Virginia.

 He attended public schools in Virginia and received his bachelor's degree in 1952 from West Virginia State College in Institute, West Virginia.
 After serving in the Korean conflict as an artillery officer, he entered law school and earned his juris doctor degree in 1957 from Howard University in Washington, D.C.